 Located in the bustling York College Academic Core Building, music students can easily attend performances at the neighboring Milton G. Bassin Performing Arts Center, study and perform research using a comprehensive collection of books and scores at the York College Library and Music History Archive, work with professional-grade recording facilities in the Lower Level Computer Lab with sound-isolating recording booths and recording equipment, as well as practice in one of our soundproof Music Practice Rooms equipped with digital pianos.

 York College students have access to arts courses in the Department of Performing and Fine Arts (including Communications Technology, Speech Communication, Theatre Arts and Fine Arts) and academic departments across the college.
 In addition, York students have free access to learning materials on Lynda.com, including online resources for music production, music entrepreneurship, music notation and theory, and much more.

 Want to meet other students interested in music?
-Join the Jazz Band, the Gospel Choir, and student clubs including the Music Club, the K-Pop Club, National Association for Music Education, and Cardinal Studios.
+Join the Jazz Band, the Gospel Choir, the York College Chorus (Coming in Spring 2020!) and student clubs including the Music Club, the K-Pop Club, National Association for Music Education, and Cardinal Studios.